Theological commitments

 There is one God: Father, Son, and Holy Spirit.

-We believe this one God exists in three co-equal, co-eternal persons: Father, Son, and Holy Spirit.
-This is not a contradiction but a mystery, one that the church has confessed since its earliest creeds and that Scripture itself demands.
-The Father sends the Son.
-The Son reveals the Father.
-The Spirit proceeds from both and makes the work of Christ real in human life.
+This one God exists in three co-equal, co-eternal persons: Father, Son, and Holy Spirit.
+The church has confessed the shape of that mystery since its earliest creeds, and Scripture itself requires it.
+There is movement within the Trinity: the Father sends; the Son, sent into the world, reveals the Father; the Spirit proceeds from both and brings the work of Christ into human life.

 02 The Authority of Scripture